MicrosoftDocs/power-automate-docs/articles/desktop-flows/repair-at-runtime.md

 > [!NOTE]
 > Repair with Copilot feature for unattended runs is only supported in [managed envrionments](/power-platform/admin/managed-environment-enable).

-If you've enabled repair at runtime for **unattended** runs in the Power Platform admin center, you'll receive repair requests directly under [Recommendations](/power-automate/automation-center-recommendations) within the [Automation Center](/power-automate/automation-center-overview) experience.
-The repair request will automatically time out after **10 minutes** if no action is taken.
+If you enabled repair at runtime for **unattended** runs in the Power Platform admin center, you receive repair requests directly under [Recommendations](/power-automate/automation-center-recommendations) within the [Automation Center](/power-automate/automation-center-overview) experience.
+The repair request will automatically time out after 10 minutes if no action is taken.

 :::image type="content" source="media/repair-with-copilot/repair-with-copilot-AC-reco.png" alt-text="Screenshot of repair at runtime recommendation in the Automation center." lightbox="media/repair-with-copilot/repair-with-copilot-AC-reco.png":::

 Once you select the **Repair with Copilot** button, a side panel opens with the repair request details.
-This panel contains a list of desktop flow runs for which alternative UI selectors have been identified to recover failing unattended runs.
+This panel contains a list of desktop flow runs for which alternative UI selectors were identified to recover failing unattended runs.

 :::image type="content" source="media/repair-with-copilot/repair-with-copilot-AC-reco-details.png" alt-text="Screenshot of repair at runtime recommendation details panel in the Automation center." lightbox="media/repair-with-copilot/repair-with-copilot-AC-reco-details.png":::

 As soon as you select a row in the recommendation list view, you can choose one of the following actions:

 - **Repair with Copilot**: Opens a panel showing the problematic control along with the original and new selector identified by Copilot.